Best T-Mobile Alternatives Android Central 2021

 Metro offers plans with unlimited calling and texting.
 The price differences come down to the data packages available at 2GB, 10GB, or unlimited.
 Plans start at $30 per month, which includes all taxes and extra fees.

 Metro by T-Mobile keeps data usage low with a feature called "Data Maximizer" to deliver streaming video at a resolution it claims is ideal for smartphone screens, around 1.5Mbps.
 Streaming speed limits can often be bypassed by using a VPN to make the connection, although a VPN will also bypass the Music Unlimited feature, where streaming music from select services will not count against your data tally.

-- Multi-line savings
+- Multi-line savings for families

 - Hotspot options